madeITBelgium/WP-Security/readme.txt

 Secure your WordPress Website.

 == Description ==
 'WP Security by Made I.T.' is one of the fastest WordPress security plugins.
-We daily scan your complete website to check mallware, virusses and files changes.
+The plugin daily scan your complete website to check for mallware, virusses and files changes.

 This plugin automaticly generates a connection with our servers to generate an API key and update scan listings, mallware and virus databases, ...